Definable Coherent Ultrapowers and Elementary Extensions: The Definable Coherent Ultrapower

 \item The definable coherent ultrapower of $M$ by $E$ on $\chi(z)$ is the directed colimit of the sequence

 And is denoted

-\end{enumerate} \item In the above definitions, if $\chi(z) \equiv ``z = z"$, then we omit it, e. g., writing $\prod^\de M/E$. \end{enumerate} \end{defin}
+\end{enumerate} \item In the above definitions, if $\chi(z) \equiv \text{`}z = z\text{'}$, then we omit it, e. g., writing $\prod^\de M/E$. \end{enumerate} \end{defin}

-We use $\mu = \omega$ here because there are not $\mathbb{L}_{\infty, \omega}$-definable functions with infinite arity.
+We use $\mu = \omega$ here because there are no $\mathbb{L}_{\infty, \omega}$-definable functions with infinite arity; in turn, this is because formulae of $\bL_{\infty, \omega}$ definitionally have finitely many free variables (see \cite[Definition 4.9]{b-cofquant} for a use of a version of $\bL_{\infty, \omega}$ that allows infinitely many free variables).
 However, this theory generalizes to the construction of definable $(\mu, \chi(M), \lambda)$-coherent ultraproducts in $\mathbb{L}_{\infty, \mu}$-axiomatizable classes (or $\mu$-AECs; see Boney, Grossberg, Lieberman, Rosicky, and Vasey \cite{bglrv-muaecs}, especially the Presentation Theorem 3.2 there).

+We define the notion of Skolem functions for single quantifiers, but we note for later that we can also build Skolem functions for tuples.
+Note that we crucially use that our fragment is closed under existential quantifiers in this result.